General Graduation Requirements

-If a student fails to apply for graduation by the published deadline date, a letter of completion may be requested.
-A student must submit a new graduation application by the published deadline on the University Academic Calendar and the student’s diploma will be mailed the following term.
+If students fail to apply for graduation by the published deadline date, a letter of completion may be requested.
+Students must submit a new graduation application by the published deadline on the University Academic Calendar, and the diploma will be mailed the following term.

 Reapplication for the Degree

-If a student fails to complete the degree requirements in time for his or her planned graduation, the student should notify The Graduate College.
-The student must then reapply for the next (or later) graduation within the period announced in the University Academic Calendar for degree application.
+If students fail to complete degree requirements in time for their planned graduation, they must then reapply for the next (or later) graduation within the period announced on the University Academic Calendar for degree application.

 Arrangements for the examination may be made with the student’s graduate advisor or the department chair.
-The Master’s Comprehensive Examination form or the Dissertation Defense Report form must be filed in The Graduate College at least ten days before the commencement at which the degree is to be conferred.
+The Master’s Comprehensive Examination form must be filed in The Graduate College at least ten days before the commencement at which the degree is to be conferred.
 The department is responsible for submitting the report to The Graduate College.

 GPA Requirements for Graduation

-To be eligible for graduation, a student must have a GPA of at least 3.0 for each major or minor/cognate listed on the degree audit.
-Some degree programs may also call for higher minimum requirements.
+To be eligible for graduation, a student must have a GPA of at least 3.0 for each major and minor/cognate listed on the degree audit.
 A final course grade of "C" or higher is required for any graduate course that could be applied towards a graduate degree at Texas State.
+Some degree programs may call for higher minimum GPA and/or course grade requirements.
 In addition, no grade earned below “B” on any graduate course may apply toward a doctoral degree at Texas State.

 Background/leveling work is not computed in the graduation GPA requirement, nor is graduate-degree credit granted for background work for the degree to be earned.

-Graduate degree programs range from 30-99 hours of course work.
-Most master’s degree programs require a minimum of 36 semester credit hours with a maximum of 80.
+Graduate degree programs range from 30-99 hours of coursework.
+Master’s degree programs require a minimum of 30 semester credit hours with a maximum of 69.
 Students obtaining certification may be required to complete additional hours.

 Recommendation for the Degree

 The dean of The Graduate College certifies candidates for graduation after the completion of all requirements for the appropriate graduate degree and with the approval of the departments concerned.
-Degrees are conferred publicly at the close of the fall term, the spring term, and the second summer session.
+Degrees are conferred publicly at the close of the fall term, the spring term, and the summer term.